haleyohms/AntWrangler/README.md

 + `othernrow`: the number of lines in raw data file that could not be parsed into either a tag, metadata or message
 + `totalnrow`: the total number of lines in the raw data file

-**tagDB.csv**: these are successful tag readings where data acquired from the reader is formatted correctly
+**tagDB.csv**: these are successful tag readings where data acquired from the reader is formatted correctly.
+For ORFID data, only tags that are numeric and have the prefixes "000", "900", "982", "985", and "999" will make it into tagdb.
+All other tag lines (including hexadecimal formatted tags) will go to the tagbadDB.

+There are fewer conditions on tags that go to tagDB for Biomark data.
+Both decimal and hexadecimal (i.e., both numeric and alpha characters) are allowed and there are no prefix conditions.
+Any non-alpha or numeric characters in the tag will go to tagBadDB.

 Here is my recommended way to open this file in RStudio with correct formatting and headers